mevanlc/reddit-img-dl/README.md

 - Fixed and added support for some image/gif hosts.
 - Downloads all files in a single folder, instead of nested folders chosen according to afew digits of the image's id.
 - All images have the post title in the filename so it's easy to search them from a file manager.
+- Ability to download top posts instead of recent posts.

 If you want to archive subreddits, then I'd recommend the [upstream project.](https://github.com/The-Eye-Team/reddit-dl)